 Gilets are a cyclist’s secret weapon against the elements.
 Smaller and more packable than a full jacket, gilets are the perfect piece of spare clothing to take with you on changeable days.

 In fact, a good gilet can be the most versatile piece of kit in your wardrobe, seeing year-round use.
-Think cold morning starts in the spring and summer, long descents off mountains and days when the weather just won’t settle.
+Think cold morning starts in the spring and summer, long descents off mountains and autumn days when the weather just won’t settle.

 On that note, the lack of sleeves means a gilet can offer much greater ventilation, helping sweat to evaporate at a faster rate rather than getting trapped inside and eventually making you cold.